 Killorglin, the home of Puck Fair is situated on a hill overlooking the River Laune, famous for its salmon and trout fishing.

 Glenbeigh is a small peaceful village at the foot of a well-wooded mountain and close to the head of DingleBay.

 A small picturesque seaside location halfway between Glenbeigh and Cahersiveen.
 It is just off the main Ring of Kerry Road.

-Valentia Island, strictly speaking its not an island any more as it was connected to the mainland by bridge in 1971.
+Valentia Island, strictly speaking, is not an island anymore as it was connected to the mainland by a bridge in 1971.

-Only 12kms off shore from the Native Irish speaking village of Ballinskelligs lies the seventh century monastic settlement of Skellig Michael.
+Only 12 km offshore from the Native Irish-speaking village of Ballinskelligs lies the seventh-century monastic settlement of Skellig Michael.

 Waterville, famous as an angling centre, is also home to the world-famous Waterville Golf Links.
 A favorite spot of Charlie Chaplin.

 Home to the famous Irish man Daniel O'Connell better known as "The Liberator".
 His former home is now a museum open to the public.